scalabli/quo/docs/advanced.rst

 Most of the time you do not need to be concerned about any of this, but it is important to know how it works for some advanced cases.

-.. _forwarding-unknown-options:
+.. _forwarding-unknown-apps:

-Forwarding Unknown Options
+Forwarding Unknown Apps
 --------------------------

-In some situations it is interesting to be able to accept all unknown options for further manual processing.
+In some situations it is interesting to be able to accept all unknown apps for further manual processing.
 Quo can generally do that but it has some limitations that lie in the nature of the problem.
-The support for this is provided through a parser flag called ``ignore_unknown_options`` which will instruct the parser to collect all unknown options and to put them to the leftover argument instead of triggering a parsing error.
+The support for this is provided through a parser flag called ``ignore_unknown_apps`` which will instruct the parser to collect all unknown apps and to put them to the leftover argument instead of triggering a parsing error.

 This can generally be activated in two different ways:

-1. It can be enabled on custom :class:`Command` subclasses by changing the :attr:`~BaseCommand.ignore_unknown_options` attribute.
+1. It can be enabled on custom :class:`Command` subclasses by changing the :attr:`~BaseCommand.ignore_unknown_apps` attribute.
-2. It can be enabled by changing the attribute of the same name on the context class (:attr:`Context.ignore_unknown_options`).
+2. It can be enabled by changing the attribute of the same name on the context class (:attr:`Context.ignore_unknown_apps`).
 This is best changed through the ``context_settings`` dictionary on the command.

 For most situations the easiest solution is the second.
-Once the behavior is changed something needs to pick up those leftover options (which at this point are considered arguments).
+Once the behavior is changed something needs to pick up those leftover apps (which at this point are considered arguments).
 For this again you have two
 options:

 1. You can use :func:`pass_context` to get the context passed.
-This will only work if in addition to :attr:`~Context.ignore_unknown_options` you also set :attr:`~Context.allow_extra_args` as otherwise the command will abort with an error that there are leftover arguments.
+This will only work if in addition to :attr:`~Context.ignore_unknown_apps` you also set :attr:`~Context.allow_extra_args` as otherwise the command will abort with an error that there are leftover arguments.
     If you go with this solution, the extra arguments will be collected in